dbousfie/4212syllabus/syllabus.md

 by the instructor and cannot be presented without the instructor's approval.
 A minimum of three academic sources is required, and at least one from the course readings.
-All materials should be made available one week before the presentation including the presentation slides.
+All materials should be made available one week before the presentation, including the presentation slides.

 ## Essay: Due November 27, 2025.